 Roland Wood was born in Berkshire and studied at the Royal Northern College of Music with Patrick McGuigan and Robert Alderson, then at the National Opera Studio.
 He was the winner of the 1998 Webster Booth Prize and the 1999 Frederick Cox Award, and was also awarded Second Prize in the 2000 Kathleen Ferrier Memorial Awards.

 Roland made his debut for Glyndebourne Festival Opera in 2000 singing a performance of Nick Shadow/‘Rake’s Progress’ conducted by Mark Elder.
 The following year he made his Scottish Opera debut and in 2002 sang for the first time at English National Opera.
-Between 2002 and 2004 Roland Wood was a Company Principal at Scottish Opera, roles including Dr Falke/’Die Fledermaus’ and Marullo/’Rigoletto’.
-In 2003 and 2004 he sang Papageno/’Die Zauberflöte’.
-In 2003 Roland was chosen as the English entrant for BBC Singer of the World in Cardiff, where he was a semi-final winner.
+Between 2002 and 2004 he was a Company Principal at Scottish Opera and in 2003 was chosen as the English entrant for BBC Singer of the World in Cardiff, where he was a semi-final winner.

 Roland Wood has recorded extensively for both Chandos Records and Opera Rara and has also featured often on the concert platform, where highlights include Tippett’s ‘Child of Our Time’ with the Hallé, ‘L’enfance du Christ’ with the English Chamber Orchestra, Donizetti’s Il Diluvio Universale’ with the London Philharmonic and ‘Candide’ at the opening concert of the Edinburgh Festival.

-In 2016 he appeared with the Chelsea Opera Group, again as Conte de Luna, at Cadogan Hall and in an opera gala with the Royal Philharmonic Orchestra.
-He sang his first Macbeth at the Opera Theatre of St Louis, resulting in a number of further invitations to North America and receiving outstanding reviews.
+In 2016 he sang his first Macbeth at the Opera Theatre of St Louis, resulting in a number of further invitations to North America and receiving outstanding reviews.
 2017 included Golaud/’Pelléas et Mélisande’ at Scottish Opera directed by Sir David McVicar, a first Scarpia/’Tosca’ at Grange Park Opera and his debut Rigoletto at Michigan Opera Theatre.
-He returned to COC last year, again with Rigoletto, and 2018 also saw him back at Grange Park with Renato and make his debut at Welsh National Opera with Germont Père, then the Staatsoper Stuttgart with Scarpia.
-In the summer he sang Golaud in a concert performance with the CBSO conducted by their Music Director, Mirga Gražinytė-Tyla and recorded the title role in Elgar’s ‘Caractacus’ with the Orchestra of Opera North for Hyperion, released on CD earlier this year.
+He returned to COC in 2018, again with Rigoletto, and 2018 also saw him back at Grange Park with Renato and make his debut at Welsh National Opera with Germont Père, then the Staatsoper Stuttgart with Scarpia.
+In the summer he sang Golaud in a concert performance with the CBSO conducted by their Music Director, Mirga Gražinytė-Tyla and recorded the title role in Elgar’s ‘Caractacus’ with the Orchestra of Opera North for Hyperion, released on CD earlier last year.
 He also sang the Verdi Requiem at the Royal Albert Hall with the Royal Philharmonic Orchestra.

 “Roland Wood is deeply impressive as the initially wronged, then finally vengeful, Renato.
 He begins with a shy, geeky kind of charm, but grows into the darker demands of the role as they arise and has a roughly attractive baritone sounds that plays well against his two co-stars.”TORONTO STAR, ‘Un ballo in maschera’